Pino Logger - Node.js Logging Guide with Examples (2026)

 Pino Log Levels

-Log levels let you control the level of detail in your application's output.
-Every log message has a severity, and Pino will only output messages at or above the level you configure.
-This means in production, you can set the level to info or warn to filter out noisy debug output, and in development, you can drop it to debug or trace to see everything.
+Log levels control how much detail your application writes to its logs.
+Each log message has a severity, and Pino only writes messages at the configured level or higher.
+For example, in production, you might set the level to info or warn so debug messages do not clutter your logs.
+During development, you can use debug or trace to see more detail while you test and troubleshoot.

-Pino supports six log levels in order of decreasing severity: fatal, error, warn, info, debug, and trace.
+Pino logger supports six log levels in order of decreasing severity.
 Each level has a corresponding numeric value: fatal is 60, trace is 10.
 By default, Pino logs at info (30), which means debug and trace messages are silently ignored unless you explicitly lower the threshold.

 LevelNumeric ValueUse Case